-At its core, HFT looks for small price anomalies between the various markets (remember, back in the day, there was only one market for stocks) which is far broader now – I read the other day that there are as many as 18 different places to trade BHP.
-On one side of the argument, there could be a case for this leading to greater market efficiency.
-On the other, an exploitation of the more traditional market place, by those with better technology and systems (Free market economics or Darwinian Theory).
+At its core, HFT looks for small price anomalies between the various markets (remember, back in the day.
+There was only one market for stocks) which is far broader now – I read the other day that there are as many as 18 different places to trade BHP.
+On one side of the argument.
+There could be a case for this leading to greater market efficiency.
+On the other, exploitation of the more traditional market place.
+By those with better technology and systems (Free market economics or Darwinian Theory).

 So as a retail investor or trader, what can you do?

 The other area of sizeable growth has been in the space of robot traders.
 Robot trading in its essence, is where your trading plan – the entry, exits (profit and stop) are coded and then applied to markets.
 When the trade criteria is hit, you will automatically enter the trade and your position managed.
 Based on your own criteria, position size and so on.